Search for an education program that fits you

 The subject matter test will vary depending on the type of certificate that you are interested in obtaining.
 For example, if you are interested in becoming a 10th grade math teacher, you will need to pass the Praxis Mathematics 7-12 exam.
 Be sure to check with the Pennsylvania Department of Education to find out what specific requirements you must meet for your subject matter test.

-Applying for your certification is straight forward.
+Applying for your certification is a straightforward process.
 Log on to Pennsylvania’s Teacher Information Management System (TIMS) and submit your application.
 The Bureau of School Leadership and Teacher Quality will then review your application to ensure that you meet all of the above-mentioned requirements.
 Approximate processing time for applications awaiting evaluation is nine weeks.

 Additional requirements include meeting Pennsylvania’s citizenship requirement by having valid proof of citizenship or holding a green card.